fendy-g/family-recipes/desserts/chocolate-chip-cookies.md

 10. Let cookie dough rest/chill in the fridge for a bit.
 11. Take cookie dough out of the fridge, and start forming the cookie dough into tall balls of preferred thiccness (if 'Fro feels a disturbance in the force, you're doing it properly)
 12. For *optimal* flavor, we will want to let them rest in the fridge longer... put them in a plastic bag or some other container and put them in the fridge.
 If you want to only bake them in small batches, you can place them in the freezer.
 13. If you're impatient (or it's been at least a day), pre-heat the oven to 350 degrees.
+If you're wanting to make larger cookies, preheat to 400.
 14. Place cookie dough on baking trays layed with parchment paper.
 15. Depending on size of cookie dough, time may vary (especially if cooking from frozen).
 For 'normal' size, then 12-15 minutes.
-If you're a sane person who likes dummy thicc cookies, then probably at least 20.
+If you're a sane person who likes dummy thicc cookies, then it'll be 10-15 minutes with the oven at 400 degrees.
 If unsure, cookie until golden around edges and you get a clean poke with a toothpick.
 16. Once down, place cookies on a cooling rack to cool.
 Or eat while still hot.
 I ain't gonna tell you how you live your life.